jmbealer/my-knowledge-base/unsorted-org/org-old/education/sci-math-course.md

+---
+title: Science & Math Courses
+author: Justin Bealer
+date_created: 2023-11-16, 04-00-30
+date_modified: 2024-09-17, 09-29-54
+reference:
+description:
+aliases:
+tags:
+---
 # Science & Math Courses

-## List of Science & Math courses with video lectures
+## List of Science & Math Courses with Video Lectures

 Please note this is collection of courses on Science and math, please do not add talks to the list.